basp/oni/README.md

 ## Just Remember this

 *   Don't put this on a public port
 *   Only allow trusted people to hack with `;`
 *   The database will not be compatible going forward
 *   That means you need to utilize that API
 *   And also that you cannot invite players
 *   The world will not be persisted beyond your initialization scripts.

 ## Building
 Just use the `make.ps1` file if you are on Windows and have PowerShell.
 If not, make sure everything from the `src` directory is compiled to the `ebin` directory using your method of choice.

+After that, just go `werl -pa ebin` or `erl -pa ebin` if you are not in Windows.

 ## Running
 In the Erlang shell, type `oni:start().` and all the moving parts of Oni will be initialized (note that this will also start Mnesia):